Russians keep pressure on Mariupol; massive convoy breaks up

 Meanwhile, the highest-level talks held since the invasion began two weeks ago yielded no progress, the number of refugees fleeing the country topped 2.3 million, and Kyiv braced for an onslaught, its mayor boasting that the capital had become practically a fortress protected by armed civilians.

 Satellite imagery from Maxar Technologies showed that 40-mile (64-kilometer) convoy of vehicles, tanks and artillery has broken up and been redeployed, with armored units seen in towns near the Antonov Airport north of the city.
-Some of the vehicles have moved into forests, Maxar reported.
+Some of the vehicles have moved into forests, Maxar reported, with artillery pieces in firing positions nearby.

 The convoy had massed outside the city early last week, but its advance appeared to have stalled amid reports of food and fuel shortages.
 U.S. officials said Ukrainian troops also targeted the convoy with anti-tank missiles.